isabella232/bc-community-samples/weather-insurance-app/stejin/README.md

 <img src="Extras/ContractInterface.png">

-For scheduled operations, such as periodic revaluations and settlement, insurance providers should set up a logic app an Microsoft Azure.
+For scheduled operations, such as periodic revaluations and settlement, insurance providers should set up a logic app on Microsoft Azure.

 <img src="Extras/LogicApp1.png">